trilitech/tezos-developer-docs/docs/developing/sandbox.md

 ## Flextesa

-The [Flextesa](https://tezos.gitlab.io/flextesa/) is a simulated Tezos environment that runs in a container.
+The [Flextesa](https://tezos.gitlab.io/flextesa/) is also a simulated Tezos environment that runs in a container.

 The Flextesa image has different scripts that start different versions of the Tezos protocol.
 For example, to start a Flextesa sandbox with the Oxford protocol, run this command: